walidamriou/LokumPython/README.md

 - 002 Variables and Data types :heavy_check_mark:
 - 003 Strings :heavy_check_mark:
 - 004 Operators :heavy_check_mark:
-- 003 Array
-- 008 Slice
-- 009 Map
-- 010 New
-- 011 Control Statements
-  - 001 If
-  - 002 Goto
-  - 003 For
-  - 004 Switch
-- 012 Functions
-  - 001 On return
-  - 002 Multi-Value return
-  - 003 Variadic arguments
-  - 004 Pass by pointers
-  - 005 Pass by Valuers
-  - 006 Defers
-  - 007 Function as valuers and types
-  - 008 Panic
-  - 009 Recover
-- 013 Init Function
-- 014 Import by Dot
-- 015 import by Aias
-- 016 Import by _ operator
-- 017 Struct
-  - 001 Decleration
-  - 002 Embedded one to other
-  - 003 Embedded types
-* __002 Object Oriented__
-- 001 Methodes
-- 002 Custom data types
-- 003 Use pointer as receiver
-- 004 Inhertance of method
-...
-* __003 web technologies__
-- 001 Basic web server
-- 002 HTTP methods
-  - 001 POST and GET
-- 003 Prase html file

 ### Website of the project:
 https://lokumPython.walidamriou.com/